Customer acquisition and demand generation just seem to get all the love when it comes to commercial spend and resources.

 Even though the vast majority of company revenue and growth in a given year will come from existing customers, customer success programs typically have to make do with commercial content from the customer acquisition side.
 Best case, they manage to cobble together their own communications with a comparably limited budget.

-Nearly half the companies surveyed by Corporate Visions invest less than 10 percent of their marketing budgets in messaging and content in critical commercial conversations like renewals and upsells.
+Nearly half the companies surveyed by Corporate Visions invest less than 10 percent of their sales and marketing budgets in messaging and content for critical commercial conversations like renewals and upsells.

 Meanwhile, less than half develop customized content for these selling situations.
 The majority just use the same messages, regardless of the customer relationship.